• Skip to main content

 Make Ahead

 • After Bulk Fermentation- Cover and refrigerate the dough once it doubles in size.
-When ready to proceed, shape the dough, allow it to proof, and proceed with baking.
+When ready, shape the dough, let it proof, and bake.

 • After Shaping- Arrange the dinner rolls in the pan, cover, and refrigerate for up to 24 hours.
-Prior to baking, allow them to sit at room temperature for 2 hours for their final rise.
+Before baking, let them sit at room temperature for 2 hours for their final rise.

 Let's Connect!